SANDAG/RSM/docs/visualizer.md

 ![](images\visualizer\image_17.PNG)

-### How to Setup
+## How to Setup

-## Input

 The first step to run the visualizer is to bring in the scenario files.
-Currently the visualizer is setup to compare three scenarios: **donor_ model** , **rsm_base** and **rsm_scen**. donor_model and rsm_base are usually the same runs unless you want to change the base runs. rsm_scen is the new RSM scenario to compare to base runs.
+Currently the visualizer setup is able to compare three scenarios: **donor_ model** , **rsm_base** and **rsm_scen**. donor_model and rsm_base are usually the same runs unless you want to change the base runs. rsm_scen could be any new RSM run you want to compare to base runs.

-.
-For all the scenarios, copy report folder from the scenario run to Simwrapper/data/external/[scenario_name]/report.
+- For all the scenarios, copy report folder from the scenario run to **Simwrapper/data/external/[scenario_name]/report**s.
 For instance, for donor_model copy the report folder to [here](https://github.com/SANDAG/RSM/tree/visualizer/visualizer/simwrapper/data/external/donor_model/report)

-.
-Only for RSM scenarios, From the scenario input folder, copy **mgra_crosswalk.csv**, **households.csv** files and bring them to the input folder (Simwrapper/data/external/[scenario_name]/input).
+- Only for RSM scenarios, from the scenario input folder, copy **mgra_crosswalk.csv** and **households.csv** files and bring them to the input folder **(Simwrapper/data/external/[scenario_name]/input)**.
 Then change the name of the **households.csv**  to **households_orig.csv**.
 The input folder on external folder for RSM scenarios should look like below
 ![](images\visualizer\image_19.PNG)

-If you wish to add any more RSM scenarios you can do it by modifying the scenarios.yaml[https://github.com/SANDAG/RSM/blob/visualizer/visualizer/config/scenarios.yaml] file.
+If you wish to add any more RSM scenarios you can do it by modifying the [scenarios.yaml](https://github.com/SANDAG/RSM/blob/visualizer/visualizer/config/scenarios.yaml) file.
 Simply add the scenario by copying the rsm_scenario portion and past it under and change rsm_scen to your scenario name.
 ![](images\visualizer\image_18.PNG)

-## How to run
+### How to run
 - Open Anaconda prompt and change the directory to visualizer folder in your local RSM repository.

 - Run the process scenario script by typing command below and then press enter.